Section Three: Getting Through

 When to applaud:

-• Entrance of recitalist or conductor to the stage
+• When the recitalist or conductor enters the stage.

-• End of a composition (instrumental) or longer work (vocal)
+• At the end of a composition (instrumental) or a longer work (vocal).

-• End of a "set" of short compositions by the same composer or in the same language (usually vocal)
+• After a "set" of shorter compositions by the same composer or in the same language (vocal).

 When not to applaud:

-• Anytime the conductor's arms or the recitalist's instrument is still raised.
+• Any time the conductor's arms or the recitalist’s instrument is still raised, signaling that the performance is ongoing.